himuracesar/In-Hero/README.md

 Objective
 ----------------------------------------------
 To learn the complete process to develop a game from begin.
-Including all the documentation and decision in each iteration.
+Including all the documentation, pitch and decisions in each iteration.
+This is the final result: a game in alpha version.